-In this guest article, Industry analyst and futurist Dean Bubley discusses the ongoing shift from monolithic to decoupled solutions which can be seen in many different type of systems in various industries.
-How will this effect existing and future telecare and telehealth solutions and what will Solution Providers have to do to stay competitive?
+In this guest article, Industry analyst and futurist Dean Bubley discusses the ongoing shift from monolithic to decoupled best-of-breed solutions which can be seen in many different type of systems across industries.
+How will this transition effect current and future telecare and telehealth solutions and what will Solution Providers have to do to stay competitive?
 The answer: cloud-based telecare enablers.

 De-layering is commonplace…